 Known in Catalan as the “Diada Nacional de Catalunya”, this festival on September 11th celebrates all things Catalan.
 Traditionally, it’s a day for cultural events, though they’re often overshadowed by the independence demonstrations and marches held in the city centre by Catalan nationalists in recent years.
 Depending on who you ask, either 500,000 or 2 million people showed up to last year’s demonstration.
 If you’re fascinated by Catalan independence this is a great opportunity to see politics in action, with people usually gathering around Arc de Triomf.
 If you’re not, then it’s best to avoid this area as it will be congested, and with a heavy police presence.
 The Local website has more info.

-The last of the Barcelona boat parties set sail this time of year, so if you’re young and carefree and fancy spending a couple of hours at sea swigging sangria and dancing away then sign up here!
+The last of the Barcelona boat parties set sail this time of year, so if you’re young and carefree and fancy spending a couple of hours at sea swigging sangria and dancing away then read up on your options!
 A great way to meet fellow travellers, and take advantage of the city’s coastal location while the sun still shines.

 9. Dance the Night Away in Opium

 Experience the razzle-dazzle of Barcelona’s epic nightlife on a tour of some of it’s best venues, starting with Mirablau and night views over the entire city and finishing at the legendary Opium club.
 The tour only runs on weekends during the high season, and is a great way to meet other party people and experience some of the city’s best venues at the same time…